 - make it vegetarian by replacing the meat with some sauteed peppers and onions

-2 tsp dried parsley, crushed in your hand or 2 tablespoons fresh parsley, minced
+- 2 teaspoons dried parsley, crushed in your hand or 2 tablespoons fresh parsley, minced

-Bake for 20 minutes or until set.
-(This one took about 25 minutes).
+- Bake for 20-25 minutes or until eggs are set.

 Put casserole together in a freezable casserole dish but do not bake.
 Carefully wrap dish in plastic wrap and foil or apply a lid.
 Freeze.